Institutional Approval Process

 When you are prepared to apply for an external research grant or initiate a research contract, it is important to notify the Scholarship, Research and Creative Activity (SRCA) Office of your plans.
 Wondering what the difference is between grants and contracts?
 If so, this guide may assist you.

-All research proposals (including grant applications, expressions of interest and other responses to requests for proposals and contract tendering processes) must be approved by your Dean and the Associate Vice-President, Scholarship, Research and Creative Activity using an Institutional Signature Sheet for Research Funding (ISS) prior to their submission.
+All research proposals (including grant applications, expressions of interest and other responses to requests for proposals and contract tendering processes) must be approved by your Dean and the Associate Vice-President, Scholarship, Research and Creative Activity using an Institutional Signature Sheet (ISS) or in Institutional Signature Sheet in Word format prior to their submission.

 The SRCA Office cannot guarantee that proposals received past the internal deadline will be approved for submission.

 The Scholarship, Research and Creative Activity Office is responsible for the primary coordination, negotiation, and administration of research contracts for VIU.
 All research contracts must be signed by an official representative of the institution.
 The authorized signatory for VIU is the President or their designate (for most research contracts, the Associate Vice-President, SRCA).